darrynten/sage-one-php/README.md

 Because of this some of them can benefit from being cached.
 All caching should be off by default and only used if explicity set.

+No caching has been implemented yet but support is in place

 ### Details